top of page

 The diagnostic output feeds directly into the Action Plan section of the OEC TPM Maturity Diagnostic tool, which structures improvement commitments across pillar, dimension, improvement action, target, owner, timeline, and status.

-I want to offer some specific guidance on how to make action planning from a maturity diagnostic meaningful rather than formulaic, because the most common failure mode at this stage is the production of a long action plan that lists every gap identified in the diagnostic and assigns everything to a two-month completion window.
+The most common failure mode at this stage is the production of a long action plan that lists every gap identified in the diagnostic and assigns everything to a two-month completion window.
 Plans of this kind are not action plans — they are wishful thinking documents.

 The discipline I apply is to identify no more than two priority dimensions per pillar for the first improvement cycle, and to require that each action item have a verifiable output — not an activity, but a deliverable that can be inspected.
 "Implement the QM matrix" is not a useful action item; it is a project.
 "Complete the QA matrix for Product Family A's top three failure modes, with process-step linkages reviewed by the QM pillar leader by [date]" is a useful action item.
 The difference is specificity, verifiability, and ownership.